CITIES-Dashboard/citiesdashboard.com/readme.md

 The current dashboard prototype uses a temporary JSON database on the front-end, [temp_database.json](./frontend/src/temp_database.json), which contains metadata for the Google Charts data visualization (charts).
 The data structure of the database is as below:
 ```
 [
-  // Data set 1:
+  // Dataset 1:
   {
-    // Properties of this data set:
+    // Properties of this dataset:
     "datasetProperty1": VALUE_1,
     "datasetProperty2": VALUE_2,
     ...

-    // Data visualizations of this data set:
+    // Data visualizations of this dataset:
     "charts": [
       // Chart 1:
       {